digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 I downloaded the Telco Churn data into Google Sheets [here](https://docs.google.com/spreadsheets/d/1L5AxjLZdCqSKOZEfRCFpV8iN5eDYxnE7t8sbRvfFRSQ/edit?usp=sharing).

 For each tenure, I took the count of churned accounts as the numerator and, for the denominator, accounts with as much or more tenure i.e., if an account is only 3 months old, it is not included in the denominator for survival of tenures of 4 or more months.
-This approach is called Kaplan-Meier and here is the resulting survival curve:
+This approach is called Kaplan-Meier and here is the resulting survival curve using the telco churn dataset:

 ![Telco Subscriber Survival Curve](../images/subscriber_lifetime_value_retention/telco_survival_by_tenure.png)